In addition to having distinct personalities, cows are very intelligent animals who can remember things for a long time.

 Cows can also remember and hold grudges against people who have hurt them or their family members.

 Despite being this intelligent, they are treated horribly as economic commodities on dairy farms.
-In order to have a rights a being must be sentient, and this clearly shows that cows are sentient.
-All sentient beings have the right not to be exploited and used as property.
 Click here to learn more.

 'Go Veg' website 'The hidden lives of cows'